candicebasterfield/Machine-learning-in-R/README.md

 * Health/Illness: Mental (depression, anxiety, psychological well-being, and cognitive function); physical (subjective health, health comparisons, chronic conditions, symptoms.

-* Disability/Functional Limitations, and Mortality
+* Disability/Functional Limitations and Mortality

+* Baseline comorbidity

 Variables are described from https://midus.wisc.edu/

-* Outcome variable: The main outcome was recovery from GAD at a 9-year follow-up.
+* Outcome variable: The main outcome was recovery or nonrecovey from GAD at a 9-year follow-up.

 #### Analyses

-Two machine learning models, gradient boosted trees, and elastic nets were compared to predict clinical course in participants with GAD at 9-year follow-up:
+Two machine learning models, gradient boosted trees, and elastic nets were compared to predict recovery or nonrecovery at a 9-year follow-up:
+* Logistic regression
 * Gradient boosted trees
 * Elastic nets
-* Logistic regression was run with overlapping predictors from gradient boosted trees and elastic nets

 The elastic net produces standardized coefficients equivalent to the log odds ratios of logistic regression.
 Shapley values are widely regarded as one of the most effective methods for attributing feature importance in complex models like boosted tree ensembles.
 These values draw inspiration from game theory principles and provide consistent and accurate measures of feature attribution.
-For the gradienmt boosted trees model, Shapley additive explanation (SHAP) values were implemented to quantify the impact on the change in log odds of a particular outcome.
+For the Gradienmt-Boosted Trees model, Shapley additive explanation (SHAP) values were implemented to quantify the impact of the change in log odds of a particular outcome.